 Last season, Breckenridge Ski Resort set a new standard for spectators and competitors alike with the nighttime quarter-pipe event in downtown Breckenridge.
 This year, the resort is raising the bar with another nighttime event held right off of Main Street in Breckenridge.
 Snowboarder Magazine’s editor in chief, Pat Bridges, has hand selected a group of world class snowboarders to compete in this special event.
 The nighttime exhibition starts at 7 p.m. in the Miner’s Parking lot, located between S. Park Avenue and S. Main Street.

-Grand Prix Lodging Catch the Action on TV
+Grand Prix Lodging

 Guests wishing to attend the Chevrolet US Snowboard Grand Prix are invited to take advantage of a special lodging deal at Beaver Run.
 Lodging rates will start at $98.88 per night, with a three night minimum stay required.
 This special Grand Prix lodging deal is valid Nov.
 26 — Dec.
 17, 2006 and additional restrictions may apply.
 To book lodging log on to www.breckenridge.com